Rabaa massacre: Background

-Following the 2011 Egyptian revolution which ousted Hosni Mubarak, and subsequent instability, mass protests by an estimated 32 million demonstrators calling for the resignation of President Mohamed Morsi culminated in the 2013 Egyptian coup d'état.
-Prior to the anti-Morsi uprising, supporters of the deposed president occupied two squares – Rabaa al-Adawiya in Nasr City, Cairo and al-Nahda in Giza – originally to celebrate the one-year anniversary of his presidency, but from 3 July onwards to protest his ouster, vowing to remain there until Morsi was reinstated.
-Authorities delayed clearing the two protest camps as internal and external reconciliation processes were established to attempt to resolve the crisis peacefully.
+Following the 2011 Egyptian revolution, Hosni Mubarak was ousted as president.
+After a period of inability, the Muslim Brotherhood took control of the government.
+However, within less than a year, mass protests calling for the resignation of President Mohamed Morsi culminated in the second revolution known as the 2013 Egyptian coup d'état.

+Supporters of the deposed president had occupied two squares – Rabaa al-Adawiya in Nasr City, Cairo and al-Nahda in Giza – originally to celebrate the one-year anniversary of his presidency, but from 3 July onwards to protest his ouster, vowing to remain there until Morsi was reinstated.
+Internal and external reconciliation processes were established to attempt to resolve the crisis peacefully.

-According to the military, the sit-ins were flash points for outbreaks of violence and bloody confrontations amongst pro-Morsi, anti-Morsi demonstrators and security forces.
-The encampments became more permanent with stores, barbers and their own television station.
+However the sit-ins became flash points for outbreaks of violence and bloody confrontations amongst pro-Morsi, anti-Morsi demonstrators and security forces.
+The encampments became permanent with stores, barbers and their own TV station.
 Authorities saw the camps as destabilising and disruptive and representing "a threat to the Egyptian national security and an unacceptable terrorizing of citizens," accusing the pro-Morsi side of provoking bloodshed to win sympathy.
 They also considered the standoff a hinder to putting Egypt on a "roadmap" to restoring civilian democracy, with a new constitution and new elections.
 The government threatened a raid on the protest camps on multiple occasions.
-An ultimatum was issued prior to 14 August, although Al-Azhar, Egypt's official Islamic authority, denied that such a warning had been given.
+An ultimatum was issued for the 14th of August, although Al-Azhar, Egypt's official Islamic authority, denied that such a warning had been given.